daahlia/pet-store-web-ui-automation/README.md

 10. puppeteer

-## Instruction to Run the API tests
+## Instruction to Run the web ui tests

 1. Clone the repository https://github.com/daahlia/pet-store-web-ui-automation.git
 2. Open the Project in Visual Studio Code